 In addition to the pandemic response, the department also instituted a pilot project on traffic enforcement.
 This pilot program introduced a dedicated traffic unit consisting of two officers, which reduces ATE mobile hours.
-The pilot was successful and it is recommended as part of this corporate plan that it becomes permanent moving forward (see Enforcement Services Staffing business case).
-This business case and proposed permanent dedicated traffic unit is supported by the Traffic Safety Committee.
+The pilot was successful and is included as part of this corporate plan, becoming a permanent unit moving forward (see Enforcement Services Staffing business case).
+This business case and permanent dedicated traffic unit is supported by the Traffic Safety Committee.